VLety/fastApiProject/README.md

 > [!IMPORTANT]
 > There are many approaches to avoid this problem, and we will use the initial creation of configuration files from the project templates.

-#### Rename all 3 template files to json extention in the project config folder
+#### Rename all 3 default template files to json extention in the project config folder
 ```
 cd /home/ubuntu/fastApiProject/config/
 mv config.json.default config.json